BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/3-scales.md

 Looking at the table above, we can see that all except the **locrain** mode contain G and D, i.e., the *fifth*!
 Not having a *fifth* makes the tonic chord of the *Locrian* a diminished [triad](sec-triads) which makes the mode rather inharmonic.
-Since there are better options to have something with a lot of tension or something odd, locrain is not really used.
+Since there are better options to have something with a lot of tension or something odd, locrian is not really used.

 We can use the same tonic [chord](sec-chords) and change the mode during a piece.
-This is called *model interchange* or *model mixture* and gives the composer the option to wander around across a greater tonal distance.
+This is called *modal interchange* or *modal mixture* and gives the composer the option to wander around across a greater tonal distance.

 ```isc
 // Playing all the different modes with C as the tonic